OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 This circuit is quite involved but we're going to split it up into 3 parts: connecting the shift register, connecting your Omega, and connecting the LEDs.
 It's going to be essentially the same thing as the second experiment but we're going to use 8 LEDs and a shift register.

+TODO: order should be wiring up the shift register, connecting the LEDs and then connecting the Omega

 <!-- TODO: insert a link to the second experiment -->